fristaildg/create-react-ds/README.md

 Also, some changes will have happened in your `package.json` file:

-- All necessary dependencies installed: `styled-components`, `styled-system`
+- All necessary dependencies installed: `styled-components`, `themed-props`

 > *For more info on how to leverage the usage of the Theme and Styled Props, please refer to [Styled Components](https://styled-components.com/) and [Styled System](https://styled-system.com/) docs respectively.*